subashkonar13/Orkes-AzureConnector/README.md

 - Azure Subscription to create Storage Container and Azure Function
 - Orkes Cloud
 - VSCode(Any Code editor)
+- Azurite extension(in case Storage Account is not available to publish function App)
+- Access to Storage Account for Function App
 Note: For Mac,in case you are facing error due to certificates then you can run these commands to install certificates:
 ```
 (security find-certificate -a -p ls /System/Library/Keychains/SystemRootCertificates.keychain && security find-certificate -a -p ls /Library/Keychains/System.keychain) > $HOME/.mac-ca-roots`